-Queen's funeral: Doors of Westminster Abbey open
+Queen's funeral: Guests arrive at Westminster Abbey

 The doors of Westminster Abbey have opened ahead of the state funeral of Britain's longest-reigning monarch, Queen Elizabeth II.

-King Charles III will lead a sombre procession behind his mother's coffin on the short journey from Westminster Hall to the Abbey later.
+King Charles III will lead a sombre procession behind his mother's coffin on the short journey from Westminster Hall to the abbey later.

 The first state funeral to be held since Sir Winston Churchill's in 1965 will begin at 11:00 BST.